cfrioux/taxodist_for_reactions/README.md

   ```

-/!\ The email required in the program inputs are used for calls to the NCBI API, see [Biopython Entrez](https://biopython.org/DIST/docs/api/Bio.Entrez-module.html) documentation and [NCBI Entrez](https://www.ncbi.nlm.nih.gov/books/NBK25497/) policies.
+/!\ The email required in the program inputs is used for calls to the NCBI API, see [Biopython Entrez](https://biopython.org/DIST/docs/api/Bio.Entrez-module.html) documentation and [NCBI Entrez](https://www.ncbi.nlm.nih.gov/books/NBK25497/) policies.
 The runtime of the program is limited by the calls to the API: 3 requests per second.

+### Examples
+* Calculate distance between *Ectocarpus* and reactions based on a PADMet Metacyc file and a json taxonomy file (no calls to NCBI API)

+    ```dist_pwy_rxn.py --email example@email.com --padmet metacyc.padmet --fromjson example_taxa.json --orga Ectocarpus```

+* Calculate distance between *Ectocarpus* and reactions based on a PADMet Metacyc file and write a json taxonomy file to store the data retrieved through the API

+    ```dist_pwy_rxn.py --email example@email.com --padmet metacyc.padmet --tojson taxo_storage.json --orga Ectocarpus```

+* Calculate distance between *Ectocarpus* and reactions based on a PADMet Metacyc file

+    ```dist_pwy_rxn.py --email example@email.com --padmet metacyc.padmet --orga Ectocarpus```

+* Store the taxonomic information related to reactions of a PADMet Metacyc file and retrieved through the API

+    ```dist_pwy_rxn.py --email example@email.com --padmet metacyc.padmet --tojson taxo_storage.json```